hughbien/notebook/khan_academy_probability.md

 slots since Ha is occupying one.
 Hc has three possible slots.
 There are `5 * 4 * 3 = 60` different scenarios if ordering mattered.
 But ordering doesn't matter, so we need to divide 60 by the ways we can arrange the heads.

+How did we come up with `5 * 4 * 3`?
+Think of it as a tree, where the root node has 5 children (each child being a choice).
+As you go down a level, you lose a choice because you already used one up (whereas with coins, you can always get another heads/tails).
+So the total number of leaf numbers is simply `5 * 4 * 3`.

 Ha can go into any slot.
 Hb can go into two slots afterwards.
 Hc can only go into one slot.
 This means you can arrange three heads in 6 different ways.